Jayendhra/Spider-Algos/README.md

 e) Now, come back to the previous branch where the sorting.cpp file was created and add a commented line containing your last-name and your roll number and commit it.
 Eg: //Balaji 106115070
 f) Merge the new branch with the current branch.
 You will be having some merge conflicts :p.
 Fix the conflicts and create a new commit.
 g) Now merge the current branch with the master branch.
 Add a tag named “Final” to the last commit and push your code.

+##Task 1
+a) Program on Caesar Cipher.
+b) Program on working of an elevator.